grafana/loki/README.md

 For instructions on getting started with Loki, see [our getting started docs](./production/README.md).

 For the beginnings of documentation on how to use Loki, see [our usage docs](./docs/usage.md).
+[API documentation](./docs/api.md) is also available.

 ## Getting Help